delphic/Fury/docs/Fury Overview.md

 The ideal being to allow easier low level access to WebGL, whilst not to forcing any unnecessary abstractions upon the user.

-A focus on procedural content, no 'artists' required. (e.g. Voxels for terrian).
+A focus on procedural content, no artists required. (e.g. Voxels for terrain).

-Open Source - we're doing this for the lulz.
+Open Source - we're doing this for fun.
 This means git hub.

-Using ES5 and unshamadly using JQuery & Underscore, if need be.
+Using ES5 and unashamedly using JQuery & Underscore, if need be.

-Modular, Tesable Code is a strong focus.
+Modular, Testable Code is a strong focus.
 (Check out [https://ci.testling.com/](https://ci.testling.com/))

 Using a dependency manager browserify, the resulting file(s) should be importable as dependencies themselves.

 De Facto Standards or GTFO - This means WebGL and Web Audio API (without fall backs)

-Documentation, Documentation, Documenation
+Documentation, Documentation, Documentation
-* Would like a code documenation generation system
+* Would like a code documentation generation system
-* Going to write out thoughts / reasoning on each area of code, we should separate user documenation to musings
+* Going to write out thoughts / reasoning on each area of code, we should separate user documentation to musings

 A single vector implementation across rendering, physics and game logic - use glMatrix.

 Focus fast JavaScript, low GC (e.g. parameter objects only on init functions (or memoised), avoid creating objects or vectors in frame), without fubaring readability.

 _Initial focus will be on the renderer_.

 ## Feature Overview